codahale/veil-go/README.md

 authentication, Elligator2 for indistinguishable public key encoding, and HKDF-SHA-256 for key derivation.

 * ChaCha20Poly1305 is fast, well-studied, and requires no padding.
-It uses 24-byte nonces, which is a suitable size for randomly generated nonces.
-It is vulnerable to nonce misuse, but a reliable source of random data is already a design requirement for Veil.
+It is vulnerable to nonce misuse, but both keys and nonces are derived from random data, making collisions very improbable.
   Constant-time implementations are easy to implement without hardware support.
 * X25519 uses a [safe curve](https://safecurves.cr.yp.to) and provides ~128-bit security, which
   roughly maps to the security levels of the other algorithms and constructions.
 Constant-time implementations are common and certainly easier to make than other EC curves.